 **No data for 2,3,7,8-Tetrachlorodibenzodioxin (Dioxin) was available for this analysis, because there are no samples from wells that met our depth/time criteria.

-Appendix B. Depth Filter
+Appendix C. Depth Filter

 This table lists the depth filter output for each groundwater unit in California.
 The table shows the ID, name, maximum domestic depth (in feet) and whether that groundwater unit has domestic and public wells at similar depths.
 The numeric value in the third column indicates the domestic depth maximum cutoff – only wells with shallower depths are used to estimate domestic/state small water quality.
 A “no” in the final column indicates that domestic and public wells are accessing different groundwater depths, and public wells are not used to estimate domestic/state small water quality when well depth is unknown.
 A “yes” in the final column indicates that domestic and public wells are accessing similar groundwater depths, and public wells are used to estimated domestic/state small water quality when well depth is unknown.